Customer Service Strategies from Amazon: How to Turn Shoppers into Lifelong Customers

 Proactive Beats Reactive: Get Ahead of the “Where Is My Order?”
 Moment

-Amazon’s customer service shines by communicating before worry spikes.
+Amazon’s customer service shines by communicating before worry spikes, setting a standard for exceptional customer service.
 Shipment confirmations, delivery windows, photo-on-delivery—these prevent tickets and resolve issues without an agent.
 Customer Experience with Innovative Services

 Proactive Customer Service in Practice